BeOnAuto/narrative-sdk/README.md

   - `name` - Organization’s name.
   - `website` - Organization’s website URL.
   - `supportUrl` - URL for app support.
-- `entities` Configurable building blocks in Narrative Studio.
-    - `constructs` (optional) - Define new constructs for users.
-        - `caption` - The caption of the construct.
-        - `type` - The type of the construct.
-        - `backgroundColor` - Hex Color code for the background color of the construct.
-        - `textColor` - Hex Color code for the text color.
-        - `shape` - The shape of the construct.
-Supported shapes are `rectangle` and `square`.
-        - `url` (optional) -  A URL to an XML file that describes the details pane for the asset.
-The details pane is a custom view that appears when the asset is clicked on in the Narrative Studio.
-    - `assets` (optional) - Define new assets for users.
-Assets are reusable resources which can be referenced in one or more constructs.
-        - `caption` - The caption of the asset.
-        - `type` - The type of the asset.
-        - `icon` - The URL to the icon of the asset.
-        - `dataSource` - Key to bind the asset to the read model.
-        - `detailsPane`
-        - `url` (optional) -  A URL to an XML file that describes the details pane for the asset.
-The details pane is a custom view that appears when the asset is clicked on in the Narrative Studio.
 - `settings` (optional) - The settings that the app will make available to users in the Narrative Studio.
 The settings saved by the user are available to the app via the SDK.
 - `fields` - The fields that the app will make available to users in the Narrative Studio
     - `name` - A unique name for the field.